dimajix/flowman/docs/setup/installation.md

 * The `lib` directory contains all Java jars
 * The `libexec` directory contains some internal helper scripts
 * The `plugins` directory contains more subdirectories, each containing a single plugin
+* The `yaml-schema` directory contains [YAML schema files for syntax highlighting and auto-completion](../cookbook/syntax-highlighting.md) inside the code editor of your choice.
 * The `examples` directory contains some example projects